Grimalkinn/AI/README.md

-An Artificial Intelligence chat bot utilising:
+A basic Neural network:
-- pure java
+- in pure java
 - built from scratch
 - no external libraries
 - object oriented code